 There are hundreds of lettuce varieties.
 Many of those available to home gardens are not found in grocery stores as they don’t store as well for long periods of time but are perfect for the home garden.

 Garden grown lettuce is so much tastier than grocery store-bought varieties and they are absolutely perfect to pick fresh from the garden.
 By growing different varieties, home gardeners can ensure salads are exciting and flavorful.

 Here’s a closer look at some of the more commonly known varieties:

 This variety does not form a head.

 Loose-leaf lettuce are fast to grow, reaching maturity at around 45 days and considered the easiest to grow.

 The loose-leaf lettuce variety comes in many different colors and textures.
 Colors range from reddish purple through to more common green and come in curly and frilly textures.

 Leaves grow up along the plant stem and can be harvested from the bottom of the stem for cut-and-come-again lettuce leaves.

 These are the crisphead, butterhead and cos or romaine.

 Head lettuce can take up to 3 months to reach full size, though Butterhead lettuce is often harvested as a cut-and-come-again plant due to its loose forming head.

 Is Rocket or Arugula Lettuce?

 Rocket, also known as arugula, rugula or roquette, is actually part of the mustard family (botanically speaking it is the Brassicaceae family).
 This annual herb is often grown in addition to lettuce for its peppery flavor.

 Tip: Wild rocket is so easy to grow.
 Also called perennial wall-rocket, this plant is a short-lived perennial meaning it will continue to grow year after year.
 It has a stronger flavor when compared to regular rocket and once it flowers and seeds in your garden, you will always have plants popping up on their own.
-Wild rocket is low maintenance and a welcome addition in my garden.
+Wild rocket is low maintenance and a welcome addition to my garden.

 For any new planting of lettuce, I like to ensure the soil is topped with a few inches of homemade compost.
 This helps feeds the soil and your new lettuce plants.